lorenzored98/redtheme/README.md

-redtheme, my personal vscode theme.
+redtheme, my personal vscode theme under construction.

 I add tokens as I encounter them so it's still under construction and will be for the foreseeable future.

+Does not support VSCode bracket pair colorization and a bunch of other features.

 Supports: